See the information for clinicians for risk assessment, case definitions, enhanced case and contact protocol and data set form.

 There are a variety of coronaviruses and these can cause illnesses ranging from a common cold to pneumonia and acute respiratory distress syndrome.
 Clinicians who think they may have a patient meeting the criteria should discuss the case with their local microbiologist or infectious disease physician in the first instance.

-The imported fever service is a specialist service for medical professionals for the diagnosis of acute fevers due to travel-related infections.
-Access to this service is available through local infection consultants (consultant microbiologists, virologists and infectious disease physicians).See the webpage for further information.
+A specialist service for medical professionals is available to help diagnose acute fevers due to travel-related infections.
+Clinicians can access to this service through local infection consultants (consultant microbiologists, virologists and infectious disease physicians).See the imported fever service page for further information.